 1 All judgements contained in this Certification Report are covered by the CCRA [CCRA] and the SOGIS MRA up to EAL4.
-The augmentations ALC_DVS.2 and AVA_VAN.5 are not covered by the CCRA but are covered by the SOGIS MRA.
+The augmentation ALC_DVS.2 is not covered by the CCRA but is covered by the SOGIS MRA.

 TABLE OF CONTENTS